-The most poignant advantage of the network enclosure is security.
+On the other hand, the advantage of the network enclosure is security.
 Virtually all modern floor, wall, and ceiling enclosures feature keyed entry, locking out unauthorized personnel to prevent tampering.
 Side panels and doors are constructed of heavy cold rolled steel to prevent impact damage.
 For heat sensitive or otherwise critical equipment, we offer thermal enclosures.

+But what about your mounting options?
 Floor mounting will bring the highest level of efficiency when it comes to installing servers and other pieces of network equipment.
 Because of very high load capacities, floor enclosures will generally be able to handle anything you need to install up to its space capacity.
 Wall enclosures are often used to isolate certain groups of related equipment for more convenient access.
 Wall mounting is also a great solution for preventing auxiliary equipment from taking up too much precious real estate in your floor enclosure.

 Uses Outside the Server Room

 Installing servers and network equipment is certainly not the "end-all be-all" of rack mounting.
 The 19" model is also used for mobile music equipment setups, home theaters, and test equipment, among other uses.
 We offer all types of rack mounting solutions, so please browse our full selection to find the most fitting product for your application.

 Finding the Most Practical Rack or Enclosure for your Needs